-A heater is also necessary to keep the temperature stable in the mid to high seventies (I use this one).
+A heater helps to keep the temperature stable in the mid to high seventies (I use this one).

 Lots of plants is a really good idea, as in the wild betta fish live in densely planted areas with high levels of tannins in the water.

 Keeping a soil-bottom substrate (such as by utilizing the Walstad method setup) as well as adding driftwood and Indian almond leaf also help to replicate the natural blackwater conditions of a wild betta’s environment.

 Indian almond leaf even helps protect against bad bacteria and fin rot.